omonville

 1945 In another type of analysis of phenomena, differing from the existentialism of Sartre, Maurice Merleau-Ponty (1908 - 1961), in the Phénoménologie de la Perception, tries to reformulate the mind vs body problem of knowledge.
 He states that the foundations of science are indeed based on perception and reformulates the question of objectivity, trying a middle way excluding both Cartesian rationalism and behaviourism.

-1945 Erwin Brand (1891-1953), Leo J Saidel, William H Goldwater, Beatrice Kassell, and Francis J Ryan report the first complete amino-acid analysis of a protein, beta-lactoglobulin, determined by chemical and microbiological methods.
-Brand suggests a system of symbols for the amino-acids, designating each amino-acid by the first three letters of its name.
+1945 Erwin Brand (1891 - 1953), Leo James Saidel (1916 - 2017), William H Goldwater (1922 - 2011), Beatrice Kassell (New York City, 1912 - 1977), and Francis Joseph Ryan (1916 - 1963) report the first complete amino acid analysis of a protein, beta-lactoglobulin, determined by chemical and microbiological methods.
+Brand suggests a system of symbols for the amino acids, designating each amino acid by the first three letters of its name.

 1946 Joshua Lederberg (1925 - 2008) and Tatum discover that the bacteria Escherichia coli sometimes exchange genes.
 The proof is based on the generation of daughter cells able to grow in media that cannot support growth of either of the parent cells.
 Their experiments show that this type of gene exchange requires direct contact between bacteria (the process is named conjugation).
-At that time it was believed that bacteria reproduced asexually, but from the work of Beadle and Tatum, it was known that fungi reproduced sexually, suggesting that bacteria did as well: Gene recombination in Escherichia coli.
+At that time, it was believed that bacteria reproduced asexually, but from the work of Beadle and Tatum, it was known that fungi reproduced sexually, suggesting that bacteria did as well: Gene recombination in Escherichia coli.
 Nature.
 58: 558.

 1946 Willard Frank Libby (1908 - 1980) develops the natural radioactive carbon-14 dating technique, employing the known rate of decay, measured by its half-life, and relative proportion of its decay products to date archaeological artifacts.